 7. Set Operations in the Unix Shell

-It’s a small Linux cheat sheet consisting of setting membership, equality, subset test, union, intersection, complement, cardinality, symmetric difference, Cartesian product, etc.
+This Linux cheat sheet will come in handy when testing membership, equality, subset test, union, intersection, complement, cardinality, symmetric difference, and Cartesian product.

 8. Ubuntu Cheat Sheet

 Ubuntu Cheat Sheet is a comprehensive guide covering different package management methods, the Debian alternative system, controlling processes, logs, hardware information, and recovery vectors specific to the Ubuntu Linux distribution.

 This cheat sheet is a must-have for anyone using Unix or Linux.
 It covers all the essential commands, including shells, filesystems, and file handling; standard I/O, redirections, and pipes; task control and code editors.